azhar-ntu/ci-neo4j-moviedb/README.md

 - `GET /actors`: Retrieve a list of all actors
 - `PUT /actors/{name}`: Update information for a specific actor
 - `DELETE /actors/{name}`: Delete a specific actor
+- `GET /search/actors`: Search for actors by name
+- `GET /actors/{name}/filmography`: Retrieve the filmography of a specific actor

 ### Movies